By Angela Noel

 For example, one of my bosses knew of my interest in writing and sent an email on my behalf to another department, praising me and encouraging them to use my writing skills.
 This would have meant time away from my core role, but she knew both that the company could benefit, and that I wanted to use more of my writing in my day-to-day work.
 She served as the matchmaker between my goals, skills, and passions, with other organizational opportunities.

 Another leader, knowing I’d been invited to speak to a team about goal setting, offered to be my audience as I practiced my presentation.
-He offered advice and even came to the session to support me as I delivered my talk.
+He gave me advice and even came to the session to support me as I delivered my talk.

 Leaders go beyond the day-to-day; they invest in relationships.